The Enigmatic Menehune of Hawaii

 Lucky Charms and Souvenirs

 Over the years, Menehune have become symbols of luck and happiness.
-Tourists visiting Hawaii can find an array of “good luck charms” depicting these elusive creatures.
+Visitors to Hawaii can find an array of “good luck charms” depicting these elusive beings.
 Figurines promise good fortune, and their distinctive hand gesture adds to their allure.
 The Royal Hawaiian Mint even issued a souvenir coin featuring the Menehune, with the inscription “He Pomaikai I Ulia Wale,” meaning “Good Luck to You” in Hawaiian.
 Faithful readers already know that people in many ancient cultures believed that dwarves (and similarly “hunchbacks”) had apotropaic properties that could divert the evil eye.

 Cultural Significance